adrianmarino19/HM-analytics/README.md

 - **Analytics Dashboard** - https://frontend-dot-starry-iris-377408.oa.r.appspot.com/
 - **API Endpoints** - https://api-dot-starry-iris-377408.oa.r.appspot.com/

-In order to access either the catalog or the dashboard services, please use one of the pre-registered profiles below:
+In order to access the dashboard, please use one of the profiles below:

 | Username  | Password |
 | ------------- | ------------- |